Pork Pozole Verde

 Looking for more recipes made with Hatch green chiles?
 Try these other favorites:

-• Hatch Queso – This recipe queso recipe is made with freshly roasted hatch green chiles, cheddar and Monterey Jack cheese.
-It’s rich, creamy and makes the perfect snack, appetizer or party food.
+• Hatch Queso – This queso recipe is made with freshly roasted Hatch green chiles, along with cheddar and Monterey Jack cheeses.
+It’s rich and creamy, making the perfect snack, appetizer, or party food.

-• New Mexico Hatch Green Chile Chicken Enchiladas – These enchilades are Indulgent, but not too heavy and are stuffed with chicken, roasted hatch chile peppers, and onions topped with a roasted tomatillo green chile sauce, and cheese.
+• New Mexico Hatch Green Chile Chicken Enchiladas – These enchiladas are Indulgent but not too heavy.
+They are stuffed with chicken, roasted hatch chile peppers, and onions topped with a roasted tomatillo green chile sauce and cheese.

 pork pozole verde in a white bowl topped with sour cream, avocado, and cilantro